Southern Jaguars football

 The Southern Jaguars are the college football team representing Southern University.
 The Jaguars play in NCAA Division I Football Championship as a member of the Southwestern Athletic Conference (SWAC).
 The Jaguars started collegiate football in 1916, and played in the Gulf Coast Athletic Conference before joining the SWAC in 1934.

-Every year, they play their last regular season game against Grambling in the Bayou Classic in New Orleans, Louisiana, in late November.
-Another rivalry, dubbed the "Boombox Classic," is played between Jackson State and Southern yearly.
+Every late November they play their last regular season game against in-state rival Grambling in the Bayou Classic in New Orleans, Louisiana.
+Another notable football rivalry, dubbed the "BoomBox Classic", is played against Jackson State yearly.